HacktheHill/tracker-app-2024/README.md

 - Each commit should be able to stand on its own, and each commit should build on the previous one.
 This way, if a commit introduces a bug, it should be easy to identify and revert.
 - Each commit should be deployable and not break the build, tests, or functionality.
 - If you're not sure if a commit should be split, it's better to split it if each commit is deployable and doesn't break the build, tests, or functionality.
 - If you fixed changes in a past commit, look to use `git commit --amend` to add changes to the previous commit rather than creating a new one; thus keeping the commit history clean and concise.
 Your local branch will then be divergent from the remote for the amended commit(s), so GitHub won't let you push.
-Simply force push :)
+Simply force push to overwrite your old branch :)

 The use of [Lazygit](https://github.com/jesseduffield/lazygit) is highly encouraged, as it provides a visual interface to manage your commits, branches, staging areas, stashes, and much more.
 It is also significantly easier to resolve merge conflicts, cherry-pick commits between branches, squash them, amend a few commits back, checkout a specific commit, stage in hunks, etc. You will be able to unlock the full power of Git without memorizing all the commands.